 I’ve never met you, Kobe or your daughters, but as fellow wife and mom, my heart is breaking for you.
 I hope you can feel the outpouring of support from around the world and it gives you a small measure of peace.

-I hope you have family and friends to support you, cook you meals and make you get up out of bed every morning.
-I hope that you and your daughters always feel Kobe and Gianna’s presence with you, watching over and supporting you for the rest of your lives.
+We all hope you have family and friends to support you, cook you meals and make you get up out of bed every morning.
+We hope that you and your daughters always feel Kobe and Gianna’s presence with you, watching over and supporting you for the rest of your lives.

 It seems trite to say to hold your loved ones a little closer, but that is exactly what I have been doing.
 Last night at dinner, I was gazing at my daughter.
 She noticed, gave me a strange look and said, “What mom?
 Why are you staring at me?”